patternsoflife/en/_team/rutger.md

 translate:
   nl: /team/rutger
 ---
-Rutger is a psychiatrist at [Parnassia Groep], and he also gives lectures and speeches about networktheorie and trans-diagnostic thinking.
-Besides, he is co-founde of the *Patterns of Life* project.
+Rutger is a psychiatrist at [Parnassia Groep].
+He has published about network theory and transdiagnostic approaches to mental health.
+He is co-founder of the *Patterns of Life* project.

 [Parnassia Groep]: https://www.parnassiagroep.nl/